InfinitePay MCP

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnly=true and idempotent=true, so the description adds value by detailing the response structure (status, executionStatus, connector metadata) and the two-mode behavior.
-No contradictions, and it enriches the behavioral understanding.
+Annotations already declare readOnlyHint=true, idempotentHint=true, and destructiveHint=false, indicating safe behavior.
+The description adds value by detailing the output structure (status, executionStatus, connector metadata) and the two modes of operation.
+It does not contradict annotations and provides sufficient behavioral context beyond the structured fields.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.